ZelTroN-2k3/lexikotron/README.md

 # lexikotron
-Lexikotron is a prestashop module which generate a glossary
+Lexikotron is a prestashop module that generates a glossary

 It's still in development.
 Please, come back later.